 Details of the (financial/other) instruments in accordance with Sec.
+25 WpHG:

-25 WpHG: Chain of controlled companies: Credit Suisse Investments (UK), Credit Suisse Investment Holdings (UK), Credit Suisse Securities (Europe) Limited
+Credit Suisse Investments (UK), Credit Suisse Investment Holdings (UK), Credit Suisse Securities (Europe) Limited

 Credit Suisse AG, Zurich, Switzerland, notified us pursuant to Sec.
 21 (1) WpHG that its share of the voting rights of Ströer Media AG had fallen below the 5% reporting threshold on 14 May 2013 and amounted to 4.63% (1,949,930 voting rights) on this date.